Archives for December, 2010

 1. Lean into the sky with your stare.
 See all of its black infinity behind the azure blue of the familiar.
 Realize that all, all, all of that is you!
 2. I know, I know You thought it was just you.
 I know you thought it was all quite simple: That there was you and not-you, That there was this you here and all that not-you there.
 It’s not.
 All of it is you.

 Week 2 Exercise: Change How You Enlighten Your Smoking Mind Smoking is pyrotechnics: cigarette is a fuse, your lungs – a bomb of pleasure and worry.
 This week's objective is to change how you set yourself on fire.
 Get a new lighter, a lighter you wouldn’t intuitively use.
 For example, if you are into classy metal lighters, get a BIC with a NASCAR theme.
 If you like a minimalist, slick, urban look, get something really colorful or camouflaged.
 Show some behavioral plasticity, pick the wrong color of plastic – if you don’t like yellow, get yellow; if you like white, get black.

 Those days are many.

 And then there days when I am totally outdoors, totally out of my mind*

 *Mindfulness doesn’t mean more mind, it means less mind, more body.
-There is this here-and-now smell, this present-moment touch, this dynamic of the moment, i.e. this life as it is unfolding in this moment, and then mind cuts in, with its distracting interpretation, with its intellectualizing narrative.
+There is this here-and-now smell, this present-moment touch, this dynamic of the moment, this life as it is unfolding in this moment, and then mind cuts in, with its distracting interpretation, with its intellectualizing narrative.
 Never mind your mind –...